ihatetoast/greyper/README.md

 # Greyper: a greyhound scraper

-Building a scraper for images of greyhounds currently available.
+Building an api that scrapes for images of greyhounds currently available.
+This will build as I go.
+This is a work of love, since I am an active greyhound adoption volunteer.
+My goal is to get all of the groups across the world included.
+This is not to have people avoid their local groups, but for those who just want to ooh aah over the Needle-noses or use greyhound snooters in an app.

 ### Toolbox:

-- HTML5
-- CSS3
-- Sass
 - JavaScript
 - jQuery
 - NodeJS